Understanding Logic and Reason

 To view this another way, let’s look at an excerpt from a very simple and insightful resource on logic, the mostly forgotten (but free online), Deductive Logic by St. George William Joseph Stock):

 §32.
-There are three processes of thought
+There are three processes of thought (what is happening when we think):

 Then this relates to the idea that: